-Although you you do have to read a prompt in GMAT Critical Reasoning, CR tests your thinking skills more than your reading skills.
+Although you do have to read a prompt in GMAT Critical Reasoning, CR tests your critical thinking and logic skills more than your reading skills.
+In fact, many would argue that the CR questions are a logical reasoning test within the GMAT verbal section.
 The argument prompt is typically less than 100 words, much shorter than a Reading Comprehension passage, and there’s always only a single question on the Critical Reasoning argument.
 Critical Reasoning makes up roughly 1/3 of the Verbal Section, about 13 Critical Reasoning questions of the total of 41 Verbal Questions.

 After some discussion, this post features GMAT Critical Reasoning practice questions below.

 Why does the GMAT ask Critical Reasoning questions?

 You are preparing for the GMAT, which ostensibly means you are planning on attending business school, and this in turn suggests that you are anticipating a management career in some aspect of the business world.
 The entire business world runs on buying and selling: even if you are not a salesperson yourself, the success of your business, in a sense the raison d’etre of the business, depends on the money it will make from sales.